 Savings account ratings methodology

-How we rank savings accounts
+How we rate savings accounts

 A savings account is a savings account is a savings account.
 Or is it?
 Our editors objectively compare and rank these interest-bearing accounts to provide you an overall rating of how useful each can be to your overall savings strategy.